 Resizable Typography

 Many users, myself included, use the text-resizing functionality offered by their browser and/or operating system.
-This functionality is not only used by people who are partially sighted, but also those who wear glasses and for those who want to see text on their mobile devices in the sunlight.
+This functionality is not only used by people who are partially sighted but also by those who wear glasses and those who want to see text on their mobile devices in the sunlight.

 This page will discuss how to code font sizes that will respect how the user has configured their browser and operating system font magnification settings.
 It will also show developers how developers can test their work in all of the modern web browsers (Note that Firefox is by far the easiest one to test in).

-If you are looking how to alter the design slightly when font-resizing is triggered, you may want to checkout our page on Accessible Text in Hero Images.
+If you are looking at how to alter the design slightly when font resizing is triggered, you may want to check out our page on Accessible Text in Hero Images.
 The article demos a lightweight JavaScript library that can treat text-resizing almost like another breakpoint.

 Replace Pixels With Rems